Divorce can happen at any time of the year. But there is an increase in filings around the first of the year. The peak typically falls in March.

 Why the first of the year?

 The beginning of a new year may be favorable for divorce for a few reasons.
 Some people want a fresh start for the new year, so they feel now is the time to end an unhappy marriage.
 Others may have planned to divorce for months but did not want to do it during the holiday season.
 Once that is over, they are ready to file.
-Another reason, which may be common in high asset cases, is for tax purposes.
+Another reason, which may be common in high-net worth cases, is for tax purposes.
 You would not be splitting a tax year and making filing complicated.

 Are there other peaks?